 Put the feed dog down as if you are going to start to sew.
 Then catch up the ends of the bobbin and top threads and hold them firmly to the left of the presser foot for the first few stitches.
 That should solve the problem.

 The bobbin thread is catching and bunching up under the fabric.
 I can sew a few stitches (3-4) then my thread catches.
 When I pull the fabric up (quite forcibly) there is a ball of tangled thread underneath.
 What am I doing wrong?

 As per previous answers the problem is caused by the setting on your machine.
 Tension wheel needs lowering in number.

 I have owned a Kenmore sewing machine model 158.13510 since the mid 1970s.
 I used it a month ago with no problems.
 Today I tried sewing a straight seam and the thread keeps bunching up on the bottom.
-Any solutions?
-I called a Sears repair center and was told they don't repair sewing machines any longer.

 I have a 1960s Kenmore and when mine does this it is either old thread, the bobbin being in backwards, the winder did a wonky job, or a huge dust build up in the bobbin case.

 If your thread is good, and the bobbin in right, unwind a bit of the thread and try again.
 If it is still an issue, use a clean brush, not canned air, and clean out the bobbin case.